csc-training/hip-programming/docs/08-hip-portability.md

 lang:     en
 ---

-# Heterogeneous-Compute Interface for Portability API
+# Heterogeneous-Compute Interface for Portability

 - code to run on both **AMD ROCm** and **NVIDIA CUDA** platforms with minimal changes
 - the `hipcc` compiler driver calls different compilers depending on the architecture: on **NVIDIA** platforms calls `nvcc`